New Year Resolutions Don’t Work

 To bring to fruition the noble desire that comes as quick as a heartbeat may take a lifetime of strength, willpower and resolve.
 Strength, willpower and resolve that have not been called upon before, thus have not had a chance to develop.
 New nascent strengths that have not been honed on real-world experiences and that are continuously undermined by the collective, negative reinforcement of community and friends adds up to a weak support system at best.
 The noble desire is doomed from the start.

-It’s not that complex, really.
+Making New Year resolutions work for you is not that complex, really.
 The famous Swiss psychiatrist and psychoanalyst, Carl Jung—who developed the ground-breaking personality theory that introduced the Myers Briggs personality assessment, shed light on how to create real change.

 Jung observed, “Until you make the unconscious conscious, it will direct your life, and you will call it fate.”